Analysis of the Self Projected Matching Pursuit Algorithm: Introduction

-The paper is organized as follows: Sec.~\ref{SPMP} recalls the SPMP algorithm, proves the geometrical convergence rate of the self projection step and develops its numerical analysis.
+The paper is organized as follows: Sec.~\ref{SPMP} recalls the SPMP algorithm, proves the power law for the convergence rate of the self projection step and develops its numerical analysis.
 In Sec.~\ref{HBWSPMP} the applicability of the method is extended by dedicating the algorithm to the approximation of non stationary signals by partitioning.
 The final conclusions are presented in Sec.~\ref{Con}.